FOR IMMEDIATE RELEASE

 (706) 379-5310, firstname.lastname@example.org

-Young Harris College’s Annual Sellers Lecture to Feature
+Dr. Nadine Sinno to Deliver Young Harris College’s Annual Sellers Lecture on Sept.
+17

 The Sellers Lecture Series was established to honor Bettie M. Sellers, professor emeritus at Young Harris College and noted Georgia poet.
 Sellers taught English and served as chair of the Division of Humanities at Young Harris College.
 After 32 years of service, she retired in 1997.
 She was named Author of the Year in 1979 by the Dixie Council of Authors and Journalists, and she received the Governor’s Award in the Humanities in 1987.
 In 1992, she was named Poet of the Year by the American Pen Women.
 In 1997, she was named Poet Laureate of Georgia by then-governor and YHC alumnus Zell Miller, ’51, a position she held for three years.
 She received a lifetime achievement award from the Georgia Writers Association in 2004.